valdeza/unsorted/win/windows-common-actions.md

 How?
 Using Procmon (Sysinternals' Process Monitor), notice how svchost.exe (netsvcs) constantly queries the value of registry entry "HKLM\SYSTEM\Setup\SystemSetupInProgress".

+## Windows Defender: Configuring Automatic Updating
+_To keep anti-virus up-to-date while Windows Update is configured to **not** automatically install updates._

+In Windows 10 (and supposedly since Windows 8), anti-virus updates became tied with Windows Update.
+In this situation, you might have to install virus definition files alongside other Windows updates that require a machine restart.

+To have Windows Defender at least keep _itself_ up-to-date, open Task Scheduler and create a new task: have it run program "C:\Program Files\Windows Defender\MpCmdRun.exe" with argument `-SignatureUpdate` .
+Have the task run as often as you like (suggested: daily frequency).

 ## Working with COM objects
 _yay automation_